Kedarnath SATURDAY (Second Day) Box Office Collection: The Sushant & Sara Starrer Sees A Big Jump

 - Katrina Opens Up About Attending Deepika-Ranveer's Reception

 Sushant Singh Rajput and Sara Ali Khan starrer Kedarnath hit the theatres today on December 7, 2018 and received lots of positive reviews from all corners.
 People are bowled over by debutante Sara Ali Khan's performance and heaped praises on Sushant Singh Rajput's on-screen persona as well.
-The movie is playing in over 2000+ screens all across the country and huge expectations are on the film's shoulders to do well on the weekend of its release.
+The movie is being played in over 2000+ screens all across the country and huge expectations are on the film's shoulders to do well on the weekend of its release.

 Kedarnath - Day 2 (Saturday) Box Office Collection

-The first weekend box office collection of Kedarnath (Day 2) Saturday is expected to collect between 10 - 15 Crores and that's a huge number.
+The first weekend box office collection of Kedarnath on Day 2 - Saturday is Rs 9.75 Crores and that's an impressive number.
 The Weekend collections will give the movie a big boost and add more revenue to its kitty.

 Kedarnath – Day 1 (Friday) Box Office Collection

 The Sushant Singh Rajput and Sara Ali Khan starrer Kedarnath collected Rs 7.25 Crores at the box office on Day 1 (Friday).
 That's a pretty decent and impressive number to start off with.
+The total is now Rs 17 Crores.

 Kedarnath - Weekend Box Office Estimates